HackYourFuture/hackyourfuture.github.io/content/en/chapters/chapters_info.md

-Are you interested in starting your own coding school? contact us at info@hackyourfuture.net.
-You can also check out our open source documentation about how to set up  your own [Coding School](https://github.com/HackYourFuture/startacodeschool)
+Are you interested in starting your own coding school?
+Contact us at <span class="underline">info@hackyourfuture.net</span>.
+You can also check out our open source documentation about how to set up  your own <span class="underline">[Coding School](https://github.com/HackYourFuture/startacodeschool)</span>.